 Before deciding on vinyl beadboard soffit for porch ceilings, be sure you are aware of some common vinyl problems that homeowners can anticipate for their outdoor ceiling projects.

 Vinyl is not the most durable building material.
-Often very thin and fragile, vinyl is quite easy to crack upon impact.
+It is quite easy to crack upon impact.
 This means any accidental impact, whether from moving furniture or weather related incidents, may result in easy cracking.

 In addition, vinyl cannot withstand heavy exposure to heat or water, which can be assumed for any outdoor installation.
 This means that over time, even normal weather patterns can cause vinyl paneling to warp, resulting in an uneven look which can distract from an otherwise pleasant setting.